joseph-nun3z/conference-AC/README.md

     - João Faustino for doing his best to teach us;
     - Fernando Abreu for showing us there is ligth after this hell of a bootcamp;
     - Mariana Barros for being a great teacher, and always pointing the best thing about you.
+    - Alexandra Bigottes for never giving up on me.
 ```